sjsu-library/unionist/_template/unionist--text-0288.md

   Society.
 In fact, John Prentice introduced a motion at the meeting in approbation of Prudence Crandall and the Canterbury Female Academy.
 Similarly, he was in the Providence Anti-Slavery Association, where, in 1833, he served as Treasurer.
-Others on hte board include Henry E. Benson and Ray Potter. <p>Providence Anti-Slavery Society; <em>The Reports and Proceedings<br>  of the First Annual Meeting of the Providence Anti-Slavery Society.&nbsp; With<br>  a Brief Exposition of the Principles and Purposes of the Abolitionists.&nbsp;</em>  Providence: H.H.Brown, 1833<br></p>In
+Others on the board include Henry E. Benson and Ray Potter. <p>Providence Anti-Slavery Society; <em>The Reports and Proceedings<br>  of the First Annual Meeting of the Providence Anti-Slavery Society.&nbsp; With<br>  a Brief Exposition of the Principles and Purposes of the Abolitionists.&nbsp;</em>  Providence: H.H.Brown, 1833<br></p>In